Flexoelectricity-driven softening of bend elasticity leads to spontaneous chiral symmetry breaking in a polar fluid

 The simultaneous pretransitional softening of the bend elastic constant and emergent collective dielectric mode is a characteristic of a flexoelectricity-driven phase transition.
 It is a bend analogous to a ferroelectric-ferroelastic phase transition and can be described in a similar way.
 Assuming that, in equilibrium, the N$_{\text{F}}$ phase is uniform and uniaxial, it can be described by the polarization vector \textbf{\(\textbf{P}=P_0\,\textbf{n}\)}, where \(P_0\) is the polarization amplitude and the director \(\textbf{n}\) a unit vector.
-While the splay flexoelectric effect couples \(\textbf{P}\) to splay deformation, the bend flexoelectric effect couples the polarization perpendicular to \(\textbf{n}\), i.e. \(\textbf{P}_{\perp}\), with the bend deformation \cite{meyer_piezoelectric_1969}.
+While the splay flexoelectric effect couples \(\textbf{P}\) to splay deformation, the bend flexoelectric effect couples the polarization perpendicular to \(\textbf{n}\), i.e., \(\textbf{P}_{\perp}\), with the bend deformation \cite{meyer_piezoelectric_1969}.
 Its origin lies in the bent shape of the molecules.
+The slightly bent molecular conformation, even if subtle in some cases, appears to be a general fact, both in the present case (see End Matter) and in other compounds exhibiting the N$_{\text{TBF}}$ phase.
+For instance, in MUT\_JK103 \cite{karcz_spontaneous_2024} it comes from torsional offsets between adjacent aromatic rings across the ester linkage, whereas in nBOE (n=4--6) \cite{nishikawa_emergent_2024,nishikawa_hiroya_ccdc_nodate}, despite the linear geometry of the alkyne spacer, weak steric and electronic interactions between adjacent aromatic units, together with the tilt of the terminal alkyl chain, result in a slightly bent overall conformation.
 In the presence of bend deformation, such bent molecules pack more efficiently when they exhibit orientational order along their long axes [Fig. \ref{fig:figure4}(a)] and, as a consequence, their rotational motion is hindered.
 Conversely, the presence of orientational order along the long axes promotes bend deformation.
 As the phase is uniaxial, then \(\langle\textbf{P}_{\perp} \rangle=0\).
-Following Longa et al. \cite{longa_modulated_2016}, this polarization does not necessarily correspond to an electric polarization but may instead be related to shape polarity \textbf{b}, i.e., a vector order parameter describing the orientational order of the (banana-shaped) molecules around their long axis [Fig. \ref{fig:figure4}(a)].
+Following Longa et al. \cite{longa_modulated_2016}, this polarization does not necessarily correspond to an electric polarization but may instead be related to shape polarity, i.e., polar biaxial order \textbf{b}, defined as a vector order parameter describing the orientational order of the (banana-shaped) molecules around their long axis [Fig. \ref{fig:figure4}(a)].
 If such a long-range order exists, the phase is biaxial.
 Furthermore, if these molecules possess a component of dipole moment perpendicular to their long axes, such an order will also result in a nonzero \(\textbf{P}_{\perp}\).
 While in an apolar N phase \(\textbf{P}_{\perp}\) is parallel to \textbf{b}, in the N$_{\text{F}}$ phase this is no longer the case [Fig. \ref{fig:figure4}(a)].
 In general, there is a finite angle between both vectors that depends on the angle between the molecular bend and electric dipole, however, the magnitudes are proportional, \(|\textbf{P}_{\perp}|\propto|\textbf{b}|\).
-Here, we are interested in bend fluctuations coupled to fluctuations of \(\textbf{P}_{\perp}\), that is small periodic fluctuations of \(\textbf{P}_{\perp}\) and the angle \(\varphi\), which describes the director \(\textbf{n}=(\sin(\varphi(\textbf{q},t)),\cos(\varphi(\textbf{q},t)),0)\), with \(\textbf{q}=(0,q,0)\) around uniform state with \(\textbf{P}_{\perp}=0\) and \(\textbf{n}=(0,1,0)\).
+Here, we are interested in bend fluctuations coupled to fluctuations of \(\textbf{P}_{\perp}\), that is small periodic fluctuations of \(\textbf{P}_{\perp}\) and the angle \(\varphi\), which describes the director \(\textbf{n}=(\sin(\varphi(\textbf{q},t)),0,\cos(\varphi(\textbf{q},t)))\), with \(\textbf{q}=(0,0,q)\) around uniform state with \(\textbf{P}_{\perp}=0\) and \(\textbf{n}=(0,0,1)\).
 The relevant part of the free energy density describing these fluctuations is

 The first term is the bend elastic energy density, the second is the flexoelectric term with \(\gamma_B\) being the bend flexoelectric coefficient, and the last two terms are the lowest-order terms in \(\textbf{P}_{\perp}\) and its gradients allowed by symmetry.
 This leads to coupled director and \(\textbf{P}_{\perp}\) fluctuation modes with the relaxation rates \cite{sebastian_distinctive_2024}